How to Clean a Toilet tank – Don’t Bleach Again

 This is how to clean a toilet tank rust:

-- Fill tank with vinegar up to just below overflow tube
+• Fill the tank with vinegar up to just below the overflow tube

 2. Can I put bleach in the toilet tank?

 Bleach is not recommended inside the toilet tank.
-The rubber and plastic components would be destroyed by the bleach over time leading to expensive repairs/replacements.
+The bleach would destroy the rubber and plastic components over time, leading to expensive repairs/replacements.

 3. How should I clean the wall behind the toilet tank?

-Remove the lid of the toilet tank and use a yardstick with a wet towel on its end.
-This may however not work for all toilets
+Remove the toilet tank lid and use a yardstick with a wet towel on its end.
+This may, however, not work for all toilets.